Valproate sodium (Intravenous route)

 Your doctor will only give you a few doses of this medicine until your condition improves.
 You will be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 It is very important that your doctor check your progress closely while you are using this medicine to see if it is working properly and to allow for a change in the dose.
 Blood tests may be needed to check for any unwanted effects.

-Using this medicine while you are pregnant (especially during your first trimester) can harm your unborn baby.
+Using this medicine while you are pregnant (especially during the first trimester) can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 It is very important to take folic acid before getting pregnant and during early pregnancy to lower chances of harmful side effects to your unborn baby.
 Ask your doctor or pharmacist for help if you are not sure how to choose a folic acid product.

-Liver problems may occur while you are using this medicine.
-Stop using this medicine and check with your doctor right away if you are having more than one of these symptoms: abdominal pain or tenderness; clay-colored stools; dark urine; decreased appetite; fever; headache; itching; loss of appetite; nausea and vomiting; skin rash; swelling of the feet or lower legs; unusual tiredness or weakness; or yellow eyes or skin.
+Liver problems may occur while you are using this medicine, and some may be serious.
+Check with your doctor right away if you are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Pancreatitis may occur while you are using this medicine.
 Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.